exanauts/ExaPF.jl/docs/src/tutorials/direct_solver.md

 (ii) the Jacobian is super-sparse.
 In ExaPF, it is the linear solver of choice when it comes to solve the power flow entirely on the GPU.

-CUSOLVERRF.jl follows the LinearAlgebra's interface, so we can use it directly in ExaPF.
 We first have to instantiate everything on the GPU:
 ```@example direct_solver
 using CUDA
+using CUDSS
 polar_gpu = ExaPF.load_polar("case9241pegase.m", CUDABackend())
 stack_gpu = ExaPF.NetworkStack(polar_gpu)
 func_gpu = ExaPF.PowerFlowBalance(polar_gpu) ∘ ExaPF.PolarBasis(polar_gpu)
 jx_gpu = ExaPF.Jacobian(polar_gpu, func_gpu, State()) # init AD
 ```
-We can instantiate a new cusolverRF's instance as
+We can instantiate a new cuDSS's instance as
 ```@example direct_solver
-rf_fac = CUSOLVERRF.RFLU(jx_gpu.J)
+rf_fac = CUDSS.lu(jx_gpu.J)
 rf_solver = LS.DirectSolver(rf_fac)

 ```